James Hardie siding everything you need to know

-- A finish applied to every surface of every piece of siding.
+- A finish is applied to every surface of every piece of siding.

-- Controlled curing between coats that enhances chip, peel and crack resistance.
+- Controlled curing between coats enhances chip, peel, and crack resistance.

 The factory-applied, fully cured ColorPlus finish includes more coats than a typical house painter applies on-site.
 Ultimately, James Hardie’s exclusive ColorPlus technology results in siding that looks great for years and years.